Americans Die While Waiting to Have a Social Security Hearing

 Having an experienced attorney on your side can help.
 Not only does an applicant need to prove that he or she cannot perform regular work tasks, but also that he or she is unable to conduct other types of work as well.
 If an applicant’s claim is denied and they request a hearing, they should prepare to have their testimony heard by the administrative law judge.
 The individual has the right to have an attorney represent him or her at the hearing to present testimony as well as to cross examine the vocational expert if one is present.

 It is a travesty that more than 1% of all Americans who filed appeals for benefits died before they ever received a legal decision on their claims.
 Injured individuals and those who are otherwise unable to work are legally entitled to benefits that their own labor has paid for.
 If you are waiting to have a hearing on Social Security benefits and would like to discuss having legal representation, someone at our firm can help.
 Lawyers on our team fight hard to represent individuals filing appeals for Social Security.
 To learn more, contact a representative online now.

-Philadelphia Lawyers at Galfand Berger, LLP Representing Injured Individuals Since 1947
+Philadelphia Social Security Disability Lawyers at Galfand Berger, LLP – Representing Injured Individuals Since 1947

-If you were injured at work, please contact our Philadelphia workers’ compensation attorneys.
+If you were injured and need help filing for Social Security Disability, please contact our Philadelphia Social Security Disability lawyers.
 Galfand Berger has offices located in Philadelphia, Bethlehem, Lancaster, and Reading we serve clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.